GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

 export NAMESPACE=default
 ```

-## Upgrade the app
+## Upgrading your app

-The GitLab StatefulSet is configured to roll out updates
+The GitLab StatefulSet is configured to roll out updates automatically.
+To
-automatically.
-To start an update, patch the StatefulSet with a
-new image reference:
+start an update, patch the StatefulSet with a new image reference:

 ```shell
 kubectl set image statefulset "${APP_INSTANCE_NAME}-gitlab" \
   --namespace "${NAMESPACE}" gitlab=[NEW_IMAGE_REFERENCE]
 ```

-where `[NEW_IMAGE_REFERENCE]` is the Docker image reference of the
+where `[NEW_IMAGE_REFERENCE]` is the Docker image reference of the new image
-new image that you want to use.
+that you want to use.

-To check the status of Pods in the StatefulSet, and the progress
+To check the status of Pods in the StatefulSet, and the progress of the new
-of the new image, run the following command:
+image, run the following command:

 ```shell
 kubectl get pods -l app.kubernetes.io/name=${APP_INSTANCE_NAME} \
   --namespace "${NAMESPACE}"
 ```

-To verify the current image being used for an `gitlab` container,
+To verify the current image being used for an `gitlab` container, run the
-run the following command:
+following command:

 ```shell
 kubectl get statefulset "${APP_INSTANCE_NAME}-gitlab" \